 Room temperature ingredients

 It's important that all your ingredients are at room temperature, especially the cream cheese.
-By keeping the ingredients at room temperature the chance of a lumpy cheesecake batter is reduced.
+By keeping the ingredients at room temperature the chance of a lumpy cheesecake filling is reduced.
 Smooth cheesecake batter = smooth cheesecake!

 Don't over mix

-Overmixing your cheesecake batter will cause the formation of air bubbles.
-Air bubbles will rise to the top during baking and cause them to appear on the surface of the cheesecake.
 This can also lead to your cheesecake rising and then sinking, creating a small crater in the centre of your cake.
 While this might be ok since we are covering the tops of the cheesecakes with biscoff spread, it'll be more work trying to cover it up!

 Keep the batter smooth

-Keeping the batter smooth is essential for a creamy cheesecake.
-The using room temperature ingredients can help keep it smooth, but if you find the batter clump up you can pass the mixture through a fine meshed sieve.
+However, if you find the batter clump up you can pass the mixture through a fine-meshed sieve.
 This will remove any large clumps and creating a silky smooth, creamy cheesecake

-Let's Get Baking
+Let's Get Cooking

-If you make this recipe make sure to leave me a comment and rating down below, I would love to hear how it went.
+If you liked this recipe make sure to leave me a comment and rating down below, I would love to know how you went.
+Also don't forget to tag me on Instagram @catherine.desserts so I can see and share your desserts.

 Follow me on facebook, pinterest, youtube and tiktok for more of my baking creations and updates!
 Until next time... happy caking!

-PrintBiscoff Cheesecake
+Biscoff Cheesecake

 Crunchy lotus cookie base topped with a rich and creamy baked biscoff cheesecake, extra biscoff spread and a swirl of whipped cream.
 The ultimate biscoff dessert.